-In FY 2014, USAID’s Office of U.S. Foreign Disaster Assistance (OFDA), part of USAID’s Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA), provided more than $20 million in funding to support gender-based violence prevention and response efforts programs in the following countries: C.A.R., D.R.C., India, Iraq, Mali, Nigeria, Pakistan, the Philippines, Somalia, South Sudan and Syria.
+In FY 2015, USAID’s Office of U.S. Foreign Disaster Assistance (OFDA), part of USAID’s Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA), provided $36 million in funding to support gender-based violence prevention and response efforts programs in the following countries: C.A.R., D.R.C., India, Iraq, Mali, Nigeria, Pakistan, the Philippines, Somalia, South Sudan, Yemen, Ukraine, Nepal, Syria, and as part of the Ebola response.

 OFDA also requires all of its programs to design and implement assistance activities in ways that reduce the risks and impact of exploitation and abuse, including GBV.
 This ensures that protection and gender mainstreaming are addressed in all sector interventions.